Ryan Perrilloux

-Ryan Anthony Perrilloux (born January 1, 1987) is an American football quarterback that played in the National Football League (NFL), Canadian Football League (CFL), Arena Football League (AFL) and Ligue Élite de Football Américain in France.
+Ryan Anthony Perrilloux (born January 1, 1987) is an American former professional football quarterback who played in the National Football League (NFL), Canadian Football League (CFL), Arena Football League (AFL), and Ligue Élite de Football Américain in France.
 He played college football at LSU and Jacksonville State.

-Early years
+Early life

 Perrilloux had one of the most dominating prep careers in state history at East St. John High School in Reserve, Louisiana, totaling 12,705 yards of offense (9,025 passing; 3,680 rushing), which ranks second all-time for total offense.
 His 9,025 passing are fourth on the state's all-time passing list.
 In his four years at East St. John, Perrilloux had a total of 155 touchdowns (84 passing, 71 rushing).
 He racked up a Louisiana high school record 5,006 total yards of offense as a senior, including 3,546 yards passing and 1,460 yards rushing.
 In his final high school game in the state playoffs versus Evangel Christian Academy, Perrilloux accounted for 495 yards of offense.

 Perrilloux was considered the top quarterback prospect of the 2005 high school class alongside Mark Sanchez of Mission Viejo High School.
 Some recruiting experts called him the most dangerous offensive weapon in the nation, noting his strong arm, quick release and pinpoint accuracy.
 He won the 2004 Hall Trophy as the nation's most outstanding high school football player and was named "Offensive Player of the Year" by USA Today.
 He was also named National Offensive Player of the Year by the Touchdown Club of Columbus, Ohio, Louisiana's Mr. Football and Louisiana Gatorade Player of the Year as well as a PARADE All-American.
 Perrilloux got invited to the Elite 11 Quarterback Camp as well as to the U.S. Army All-American Bowl.